Training at the speed of technology: ensuring readiness to deliver operational superiority.

 Stage 1

-Abstract Proposal
+Abstract proposal

 In a clear and concise paragraph, outline the technical challenge you want to address, the methodology for tackling it, key findings you have uncovered, and provide a comprehensive summary.